Presents and Toys for Young Children

 A red Toniebox with grey ears with a dog figurine in front of it.

 Toniebox: This audio player starter kit features content, stories, and songs from an ever-growing collection of modern favorites and timeless classics.
 Swapping stories is as simple as changing the Tonie on your Toniebox.
 With partners like Disney, DreamWorks, GoNoodle, and Sesame Workshop, it’s a collection filled with variety.
-The Tonies content library features stories and songs while focusing on educational lessons, mindfulness exercises, assisting naptime and routines, and making your own content with Creative-Tonies.
+Tonies offers a library filled with stories, songs, and more.
+It focuses on educational lessons, mindfulness exercises, and aids for naptime and routines.
+You can also create your own content with Creative-Tonies.

 A light up Rocktopus with a musical cup in each of it’s tentacles and various musical cups laying in front of the toy.